emberjs/rfcs/text/0000-custom-components.md

 is passed through the `uppercase` helper, the component will see `FOO BAR` in both cases.

-Generally speaking, Ember does not provide any guarentee on how it determine whether components need to be re-rendered, and the semantics may vary between releases – i.e. this method may be called more or less often as the internals changes.
+Generally speaking, Ember does not provide any guarentee on how it determines whether components need to be re-rendered, and the semantics may vary between releases – i.e. this method may be called more or less often as the internals changes.
 The _only_ guarentee is that if something _has_ changed, this method